Lord Clive-class monitor: 18-inch conversions

 Three of the ships, HMS General Wolfe, Lord Clive and Prince Eugene, were to be converted to take the BL 18-inch guns that had originally been allocated to HMS Furious.

 The guns were mounted aft, permanently arranged to fire over the starboard beam.
 The mounting consisted of two massive side girders parallel to the barrel, between which the gun was slung.
 At the forward end was a support about which the gun could train in a limited arc, with a hydraulic cylinder providing ten degrees of traverse each side of the mounting center line.
 The gun was loaded at the fixed angle of 10 degrees, but firing was only allowed between 22 degrees and 45 degrees of elevation, to distribute the large firing forces evenly between the forward and after supports.
 The mounting was covered by a large non-traversing half-inch steel plate shield fixed to the deck.

 The enormous rounds and charges were transported to the gunhouse on a light railway fixed to the main deck.
-Work was completed on two of the ships but the end of World War I intervened before Prince Eugene was finished.
+Work was completed on Lord Clive and General Wolfe but the end of World War I intervened before Prince Eugene was finished.
 Both of the converted ships saw action.
 The original 12-inch turret was left in place on them to maintain stability.

 General Wolfe fired on a railway bridge at Snaeskerke, four miles (6 km) south of Ostend, Belgium, on 28 September 1918.
 The range of 36,000 yards (33 km) made this the greatest range at which a Royal Navy vessel has ever engaged an enemy target using guns.
 Lord Clive fired a mere four rounds with the replacement gun at enemy targets.

 The guns used were as follows: